🏠 Home

 In the Co-PatcheR paper, we train three 7B models and achieve better

-performance than large open-source models trained from SFT or RL (e.g., SWE-RL-70B).
+performance than large open-source models trained via SFT or RL (e.g., SWE-RL-70B).

 The key recipe is as follows:

-- Data selection: we selected 500 cases from the SWE-bench training set, where we prioritized difficult cases.
+- Data selection: we select 500 cases from the SWE-bench training set, prioritizing difficult cases.
 We

-also found that increasing the cases to 2K does not help that much.
+also find that increasing the number of cases to 2K does not help much.

-- Teacher model selection: here we use Claude model as the teacher model, as it can better call tools than
+- Teacher model selection: we use Claude as the teacher model, as it can call tools better than

 does not.